 2. The Importance of Setting Concrete Goals

 Ambassador Samantha Power, Permanent Representative of United States to the United Nations, stated that encouraging civic society to work more closely with government would require an outcomes-driven process.
 The need for setting measurable, concrete goals for the Post-2015 Sustainable Development Agenda can combat the criticism that the Millennium Development Goals (MDGs) are too abstract and intangible.
 Powers also recommended focusing on peace and global governance as a basis for development.
 Passing just laws and creating credible institutions is one of the most sustainable ways to improving development.
 I personally recognized this vision, as it aligns with Parliament’s mission to mobilize faith leaders in their communities towards creating a peaceful, just, and sustainable world.
-Interfaith work isn’t just a ‘feel good mission’, but it also has the potential to measure impact and offer tangible results.
+Interfaith work is not just a ‘feel good mission,’ but it also has the potential to measure impact and offer tangible results.

 3. Inclusion of the Disabled, Indigenous, and Youth